Jones, A. Quinn, House

 However, the county also faced turbulent times during the Civil War, with significant impact and casualties endured.
 The University of Florida was founded in Gainesville in 1905, marking a turning point for education and intellectual growth in the region.
 Today, Alachua County continues to thrive as a diverse and dynamic community, preserving its history while embracing progress and growth.

-This timeline provides a concise overview of the key events in the history of Alachua County, Florida.
+This timeline provides a condensed summary of the historical journey of Alachua County, Florida.

 • 1824 - Alachua County is established on December 29, 1824, as Florida's first inland county.